W Idioms

 wear thin

-- grow less interesting or believable
+- to become less interesting or believable, to become weaker

 weasel out of (something)